-Figure 7 - Scope 1 Emissions per Heating Degree Day (2000-2014)
+Figure 7 - Scope 1 Emissions per Heating Degree Day (2000-2016)

-The intensity of the Scope 1 emissions compared to building space has been declining last 10 years (Figure 9).
+The intensity of the Scope 1 emissions compared to building space has been declining last 10 years and is shown below on the same graph as Scope 2 emissions intensity (Figure 8).

-2.2 SCOPE 2 EMISSIONS
+2.2 Scope 2 Emissions

 Scope 2 emissions are indirect emissions from the generation of purchased electricity consumed by the university.
-The university does not produce any of its own electricity; SaskPower is the university's sole supplier of electricity.
+The university does not produce any of its own electricity; it is purchased from SaskPower and Saskatoon Light and Power.

-Figure 8 - Emissions per Square Metre (1991-2014)
+Figure 8 - Emissions per Square Metre (1991-2016)

-Figure 8 shows that GHG intensity of Scope 1 and 2 emissions per square metre of building space is continuing to decrease.
+Figure 8 shows that overall GHG intensity of Scope 1 and 2 emissions per square metre of building space is continuing to decrease.
+However Scope 2 GHG intensity in 2015/2016 has started to rise.
 Recent building construction on campus has increased our building space and energy use has not increased to the same proportion, so intensity is decreased.
 Figure 9 shows the relationship between Scope 1 & 2 emissions and the increase in building space.

-Figure 9 - Scope 1 & 2 Emissions compared to Total Building Space (1991-2014)
+Figure 9 - Scope 1 & 2 Emissions compared to Total Building Space (1991-2016)

-Since the university purchases all the electricity from SaskPower, the annual Scope 2 emissions are also a function of the electrical utility emission factor.
+Since the university purchases the majority of electricity from SaskPower, the annual Scope 2 emissions are also a function of their electrical utility emission factor.
 Emission factors are used to calculate greenhouse gas emissions based on the amount and combination of fuel combusted: